-Obrero (worker) is an independent multi-platform documentary project.
-It tells the story of Filipino rebuild workers temporarily migrating to Christchurch after the earthquake in 2011.
+Obrero ('worker') is an independent multi-platform documentary project.
+It tells the stories of Filipino rebuild workers temporarily migrating to Christchurch, Aotearoa New Zealand after the earthquake in 2011.
 The project is comprised of three media formats, the documentary film, the interactive documentary (i-doc) and the social media page.
 Not only using multiple platforms, Obrero also employs a transjournalistic mode of representation, expanding the reportage of labour migration through different documentary variants.
-The project aims to contextualise the culture of labour migration in the Philippines by featuring Filipino builders in Christchurch as documentary participants and using the Christchurch rebuilding as a backdrop to its narrative.
-More importantly, it aims to stimulate social transformation by providing media platforms that explore the issues, struggles and realities confronting our modern-day overseas workers.
+The project aims to contextualise the culture of labour migration in the Philippines by featuring Filipino workers in Christchurch as documentary participants and using the earthquake rebuild as a backdrop to its narrative.
+It stimulates social transformation by providing media platforms that explore the issues, struggles, and realities confronting our modern-day overseas workers.

 After the devastating earthquake that struck Christchurch in 2011, the city sought construction workers from overseas.
 Around 3000 Filipinos have been granted ‘essential skills visas’ to work for the rebuild.
 But some workers remain without an income for a year, as they are paying large recruitment fees.
 Obrero (worker) paints a portrait of a recovering city and tells the struggles and dreams of Overseas Filipino Workers (OFW) who migrated for the rebuild.

 Norman Zafra is a Filipino journalist-documentary maker and currently a doctoral candidate at the University of Auckland's Media and Communication Department.
 He has worked as producer, writer, and director of award-winning Philippine TV documentary programmes such as Reporter’s Notebook and I-Witness.
 More info here.

 Obrero documentary film